Tripleshot Youth Team

 Lister Farrar, Head Coach

-Named Coach of the Year for 2016 and Youth Coach of the Year for 2014 by the Cycling BC members, Lister has been a cyclist since he was 14 and first raced in novice events leading up to the 1973 Ontario Games.
+Named Coach of the Year for 2017 and 2016 and Youth Coach of the Year for 2014 by the Cycling BC members, Lister has been a cyclist since he was 14 and first raced in novice events leading up to the 1973 Ontario Games.
 A native of St. Catharines, ON, who moved to BC in 1992, he is a product of a supportive cycling network of family, club, and coach, Colin Hearth, that produced a disproportionate number of international medallists.
 In fact, it was Lister’s Dad who gave Steve Bauer a lift to his first bike race in the family van bought specifically to transport Lister and his brother Tim to events.
 In Steve’s book, he thanks Lister for showing him a few key things when he was starting out.
 The St. Catharine’s Cycling Club continues to influence Lister’s approach to cycling.

 A graduate of McMaster University (BPE) for the theoretical side, Lister has several National Championship track medals as a member of the Ontario team, including a national championship in team pursuit.
 He raced Cat 1 until 1988 – highlights being two top-15 results in the Ontario Road Championships – when a back injury educated him to the importance of flexibility in endurance sport.
 That lesson allows him to continue to compete in cyclocross and road, often with his family, club mates and coached athletes.